bruceravel/demeter/documentation/Athena/process/cal.rst

    As you work on calibrating your data, the current reference point is indicated by a small orange circle.

-When you plot the second derivative, the :quoted:`Find zero crossing` button becomes enabled.
+When you plot the second derivative, the :kbd:`Find zero crossing,first` button becomes enabled.
 This finds the zero crossing of the second derivative that is nearest to the current value of the reference point.
 When plotting the second derivative, smoothing helps, even for fairly clean data.

-When you click the :quoted:`Calibrate` button, the values of :procparam:`E0` and :procparam:`Energy shift` are set for the current group such that the selected point in the data takes the calibration value.
+When you click the :kbd:`Calibrate,first` button, the values of :procparam:`E0` and :procparam:`Energy shift` are set for the current group such that the selected point in the data takes the calibration value.